wcps.model¶

 Bases:

-, and put it as a Boolean value into a byte.
-Position counting starts with 0 and runs from least to most significant bit.Examples:
+opat nonnegative position numberpos, and put it as a Boolean value into a byte.
+Position counting starts with 0 and runs from least to most significant bit.- Parameters:

 Bit(Datacube("test1", 5)